Gerhard Bersu: Internment

 Upon the outbreak of the Second World War, Bersu and his wife were interned on the Isle of Man as "enemy aliens" with other German-born residents.
 Initially they were separated, with neither aware of the others location, with Maria in Rushen Camp, and Bersu in Hutchinson Internment Camp, Douglas.
 But in October 1940, they were reunited when interned married couples were permitted to meet at Derby Castle in Douglas.
 Later they were able to live together at Rushen Camp, which was Europe's only internment camp for married couples during World War II.

 Director of the Manx Museum, Basil Megaw immediately saw the potential of having Bersu investigate some of the Isle of Man's significant archaeological sites.
 Bersu's fellow archaeologists and friends such Gordon Childe and Christopher Hawkes lobbied on his behalf to allow excavations on the Island to be conducted.

 Bersu was allowed to continue his research with the help of other internees and his wife Maria who did much of the recording of the excavation.
 They excavated a number of later prehistoric and Viking‐age sites and several important discoveries were made at Chapel Hill at Balladoole, Ballanorris, Ronaldsway, and Ballacagan.
 At Balladoole, Bersu expected to excavate an Iron Age hill fort, but instead also discovered Mesolithic remains; a Bronze Age cist; a Christian keeill (a small chapel); a Christian burial ground, and a Viking Age boat burial.
 The discovery of additional human remains at Ballateare and Balladoole have been interpreted as examples of Viking ritual slave sacrifice.

 Most of Bersu's investigations on the Isle of Man were at locations accessible by public transports, as neither he nor any of the other internees had cars.
 As Bersu used fellow internees for the excavations, however despite the presence of armed guards, they were not permitted to use pickaxes.
 Instead, the digging was done with trowels.

 Bersu and his wife continued living and excavating on the Isle of Man after the end of World War II until 1947.

 Later years

 When the war ended Bersu was offered the Chair of the Royal Irish Academy in Dublin and remained there until 1950 when he returned to Germany.
 Taking up his former post at the Institute he continued his work until retiring in 1956.

 Bersu excavated at the settlement of Green Craig, Creich, Fife in 1947.

-Bersu died suddenly while attending a meeting of the German Academy of Sciences in Megdeburg.
+Bersu died suddenly while attending a meeting of the German Academy of Sciences in Magdeburg.